smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 Run script `./deploy_ne.sh -f central_orchestrator`.
 Deployment should complete successfully.
 In the flavor, harbor registry will be deployed to provide images services as well.

-## Practice with EMCO: SmartCityp Deployment
+## Practice with EMCO: SmartCity Deployment
 One OpenNESS edge nodes (representing regional office) and One legacy K8s Cluster (repsenting cloud) are connected to the OpenNESS EMCO cluster.
 Smart City application is a sample application that is built on top of the OpenVINO & Open Visual Cloud software stacks for media processing and analytics.
 The whole application is composed of two parts: EdgeApp(multiple OpenNESS edge clusters) and WebApp(cloud application for additional post-processing such as calculating statistics and display/visualization) as shown as below diagram.
 ![OpenNESS EMCO](openness-emco-images/openness-emco-smtc.png)